sefffal/SNAP2.jl/README.md

 # Optional: generate a movie
 seq2gif("cal/myseqname.*.cal.fits.gz")
 ```

+Note -- this is the point at which you could apply distorion correction, e.g. using rain.py

 3. Find the rough star position (updates headers).
 The arguments are "file pattern", "PSF template path", and "max star distance from centre (px)" for the search.
 ```julia